 Keep in mind that you MUST check Apple’s list to know how much RAM your computer can handle.
 While you can theoretically install more, it is not recommended.

-Upgrading RAM will be less useful to those of you who are either not experiencing any of the issues mentioned above, do not engage in frequent multitasking or run apps that are resource intensive, or who are simply looking to make a fast Mac faster (an overkill!).
+Upgrading RAM will be less useful to those of you who are either not experiencing any of the issues mentioned above, do not engage in frequent multitasking or run apps that are resource-intensive, or who are simply looking to make a fast Mac faster (an overkill!).

-Best RAM for MacBook Pro: Our Choices
+Best RAM for an Old MacBook Pro: Top Picks

 Once again: MacBook Pro models after 2013 are unable to add extra RAM due to that they have non-removable internal memory.